hemant4494/AI/Home.md

 * "AI for K-12: Making Room for AI in the K-12 CS Curriculum" BOF (Birds of a Feather) session at [SIGCSE 2019](https://sigcse2019.sigcse.org/index.html), on Thursday, February 28, 2019, 5:30-6:20 pm.

 * [Tools for Teaching Artificial Intelligence in K-12]( https://www.readyai.org/tools-for-teaching-artificial-intelligence-in-k-12/) workshop, Sunday, January 27, 2019, at the Daniel K. Inouye Elementary School, Wahiawa Hawaii.
 Sponsored by [ReadyAI](https://ReadyAI.org) and AAAI as an outreach event for AAAI-19.
-[Registration link](https://goo.gl/forms/vB338hkOfTbqvg2Z2).
+[Short video](https://www.youtube.com/watch?v=9qJj34B8uJo&feature=youtu.be).
 Informational [flyer](https://github.com/touretzkyds/ai4k12/raw/master/documents/Tools4AI-Flyer20190102.pdf).

 * Panel at [EAAI-19](https://pages.mtu.edu/~lebrown/eaai/) in Honolulu: "The AI4K12 Initiative and How To Contribute To It".
 Dave Touretzky, Christina Gardner-McCune, and Cynthia Breazeal.
 Tuesday, January 29, 11:35 AM - 12:25 PM.